In some cases, we earn commissions from affiliate links in our posts.

 Foyle's War – You might think a drama about WWII-era Britain would be lacking in holiday spirit, and it's true that Foyle's War didn't have a ton of holiday episodes.
 They did have one, though.
 In Bleak Midwinter (Series 5, Episode 1), we visit December 1942, where Foyle busts a restaurateur for offering illegal Christmas foods.
 Watch it HERE

 Boomers – This sitcom about three couples coming to terms with retirement includes well-known actors like Alison Steadman, Stephanie Beacham, and Philip Jackson.
 While most of the series was set in coastal Southern England, the Christmas special has them on a disastrous trip home from the Christmas markets in Cologne.
 Watch it HERE

 Birds of a Feather – After their husbands are arrested for robbery, two sisters are left to fend for themselves.
 While Acorn only has some of the more recent seasons, they do have one of the Christmas specials.
 You'll find it listed as either Season 1, Episode 9 or simply “Christmas Special” on their website.
 Watch it HERE

-Detectorists – This quirky, quiet comedy about a group of metal detecting enthusiasts had one Christmas special over its three seasons (though we can always hold out hope for more).
+Detectorists – This sublimely quirky comedy about a group of metal detecting enthusiasts had one Christmas special over its three seasons (though we can always hold out hope for more, especially since there's been talk of a possible Detectorists: Season 4).
 You'll find it listed as Season 2, Episode 7.
 Watch it HERE

 Doc Martin – While Doc Martin traditionally airs in autumn and winter months, they've had a surprising lack of Christmas episodes over the years.
 Just one episode is listed as a Christmas special, having aired on Christmas day in 2006.
 “On the Edge” is not the most Christmas-y special you'll ever see, but you can find it listed under Season 2, Episode 9.
 Watch it HERE